 Sports fans and music lovers alike have plenty to get excited about with an action-packed calendar planned for the $1.3 billion complex’s inaugural year.
 But the integrated venue will not just be hosting professional teams and sports stars.
-It will be available to the community for a range of sports, leisure activities and of course food and beverage (F&B).
+It is available to the community for a range of sports, leisure activities and of course food and beverage (F&B).

 Located on a sprawling 35-hectare area in Kallang, the 55,000-seater stadium already looks an impressive sight on the city state’s skyline.
 And that’s before you look into the stats.
 Singapore Sports Hub will have the largest free-spanning domed roof in the world.
 Its retractable seating allows for flexible movement inside the stadium, making it the only one in the world able to host football, athletics, rugby and cricket, as well as concerts, all in one venue.